 Starting with the VDDH=VDDL=3.3V option, the advantages of this option are (1) the device only requires a single power supply voltage (assuming all output driver VDDOx supplies are also 3.3V), and (2) internal regulation is used for the APLL, maximizing power supply noise rejection.
-The disadvantage is that power consumption is higher than other options.
+The disadvantages are (1) power consumption is higher than other options, and (2) power dissipation can exceed the package limits at high temperatures if too many blocks are enabled.
+See section 8 for some guidance on how many blocks can be enabled simultaneously, and see the evaluation software GUI for power calculations for any desired device configuration.